stoand/df_forum/design/forum_minimal.md

 * TODO: security risk
     an attacker can just connect to another port and hijack the session running there a security token is needed
+* TODO: bootstrapping multiple times (ie. by going to the username change page and then to posts) causes duplicate post creation

 * Cranelift -- deleting is bugged when switching sessions